Rade Bogdanović: TV punditry

-From the mid 2010s, Bogdanović began appearing as in-studio pundit on Serbian television during football coverage.
-He quickly marked himself out for outspoken approach and direct manner of speaking.
+From the mid 2010s, Bogdanović began appearing as in-studio pundit/analyst on Serbian television during football coverage.
+He quickly marked himself out for outspoken approach and off-the-cuff manner.

 In November 2019, Bogdanović faced criticism over a racist remark made during RTS' Champions League live coverage.
-Commenting on poor defending by Borussia Dortmund in a Champions League match against FC Barcelona, he stated that the German team never recovered from manager Lucien Favre's past decision to "play with four blacks in the defensive back line towards the end of the previous Bundesliga season".
+Commenting on poor defending by Borussia Dortmund in a Champions League match against FC Barcelona, he remarked that the German team had never recovered from their manager Lucien Favre's past decision to "play with four blacks in the defensive back line towards the end of the previous Bundesliga season".
 During the coverage of the same game, Bogdanović further commented on Barcelona's €150 million signing Ousmane Dembélé's time at the Catalan club by claiming that "the Barcelona people hired a nutritionist for the kid to explain to him that he shouldn't be eating fast food before hiring a psychiatrist for him to make him aware that watching porn and organizing online gaming tournaments until early morning isn't a proper lifestyle for a professional footballer" before adding that "the renovation of the Clinical Centre of Serbia costs as much as this guy".

+During the 2026 FIFA World Cup coverage on RTS, Bogdanović aroused more controversy with another contentious racial remark, stating after the Belgium vs. Iran group stage match while commenting on Belgium's centre back Nathan Ngoy's 66th minute straight red card that "black players don't posses the focus required for more than 60-to-80 minutes of [disciplined] football".
+The following day, in response to the negative reaction his remark had caused, he issued a press release apologizing for what he said.

+As part of his halftime analysis of the France vs. England 2026 FIFA World Cup third-place match, Bogdanović launched into an on-air broadside against the RTS match commentator Nemanja Matić, referring to the commentator insultingly as a "football ignoramus who just raped us for 45 minutes with his ignorance" as part of Bogdanović's overall rebuke of Matić for "[having the audacity] to comment on [football] tactics despite having never played the sport".